Correlation Between WESTFIELD RETAIL and PICKN PAY

 Very Weak

 Over the last 90 days WESTFIELD RETAIL TR has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of rather sound basic indicators, WESTFIELD RETAIL is not utilizing all of its potentials.
-The current stock price tumult, may contribute to shorter-term losses for the shareholders.
+The newest stock price tumult, may contribute to shorter-term losses for the shareholders.

 PICKN PAY STORES